 The sector inquiry raises a number of questions.
 Firstly, what economic insights can be drawn from the sector inquiry with reference to the choice between a by object or case-by-case analysis of vertical restraints and to the proper application of Article 101(3) TFEU.
 Secondly, since during the past decade NCAs have been more active than the EU Commission in the area of vertical restraints, sometimes with diverging approaches, a further question is to what extent the sector inquiry may contribute to a more consistent and effective application of competition rules within the European Competition Network (ECN).
 Finally, the sector inquiry analyses the impact of geographic restrictions in licensing agreements that make it more difficult to obtain access to digital content across the EU.
 A crucial issue in this regard concerns the interaction between competition and copyright law.

 The participation fee is 250€.

-The conference fee can be waived for academics, officials from NCAs as well as firms sponsoring either ENTraNCE or Assonime.
+The conference fee can be waived for academics, officials from NCAs as well as firms sponsoring either FCP or Assonime.

-Representatives of Assonime and ENTraNCE Donors may be invited to speak at the event.
+Representatives of Assonime and FCP Donors may be invited to speak at the event.

-For further information on how to become a Donor of ENTraNCE project please have a look here.
+For further information on how to become a Donor of Florence Competition Programme please have a look here.